wp-plugins/robo-gallery/readme.txt

 Yes, all labels of the front end interface of the gallery is customizable.
 Label of the load more button could be edit in admin section

-= How to change transparency of the gallery thumbnails border? =

-When you enable border in gallery settings you will see multiply options for customization of the border.
-When you open color selector you can also select some transparency value there

 = Which tags build in shutter of gallery hover template customization? =

 For now we have build in @@TITLE@@, @@CAPTION@@, @@DESCR@@